Elected Members and employees of the City of South Perth are committed to the democratic process and the principles of good governance.

 The City must maintain, and make available to the public, the following:

-A hard copy of the registers is also available for viewing by appointment at the Civic Centre.
+A hard copy of the registers are also available for viewing by appointment at the Civic Centre.

 Declarations of Interest Register